 # Option 1: Load default maize simulation

-model = ApsimModel(crop='Maize') # case sensitive
+model = ApsimModel('Maize') # case sensitive

 # Run the simulation